 Note: This blog post is from 2006.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Had you noticed the JDBC updater at http://www.adobe.com/cfusion/knowledgebase/index.cfm?id=42dcb10a?
+And I may revise the content as necessary.Had you noticed the JDBC updater at http://www.adobe.com/cfusion/knowledgebase/index.cfm?id=42dcb10a?
 It applies updates to both the Merant DataDirect and Sequelink (ODBC) drivers.

 I have a few questions/observations for others who have run it or may consider it, and they apply to 7.02 and 6.1 users, such as whether you need to apply it manually and about the various new features it adds, like integrated NT authentication for SQL Server, and a new JDBC Spy feature for any DBMS?
 More on them in a moment.

 Do you need to update this for 7.02?
 6.1?

 First, do you need to apply the update manually if you're running 7.02, or even one of the later cumulative hotfixes (CHFs)?
 It doesn't say specifically.
 While it may seem we should presume it was included in 7.02, I think we should not.
 Some features it adds (below) are not in the C:\CFusionMX7\lib\macromedia_drivers.jar (whose date is also from 2004, at least on my 7.02 install.)